thasup/microservices-ecommerce/README.md

 14. for `windows` users, open host file `C:\Windows\System32\drivers\etc\hosts` to edit by adding `YOUR_LOAD_BALANCING_PORT YOUR_EXAMPLE_URL` and save as an admin (ex. `56.125.456.45 example.com`)
 15. config all yaml files to matches your example URL
 16. create all [kubernetes secrets](#setup-env)
+17. run `gcloud auth application-default login` then authenticate GCP account via web browser
-17. run `skaffold dev` in this project root directory, make sure to use correct context before run command
+18. run `skaffold dev` in this project root directory, make sure to use correct context before run command
-18. check all pods in a cluster by running `kubectl get pods`
+19. check all pods in a cluster by running `kubectl get pods`
-19. open a web browser enter your example URL to see this project come to live!
+20. open a web browser enter your example URL to see this project come to live!

 **Running on Docker Desktop**